April 2026 Visa Bulletin: Key Movements and Analysis

 Visa cut-off dates can:

-• Miss the window to file Form I-485
+• Miss your window to file Form I-485

 • Delay work authorization or travel permission